 General Dentistry Frederick, MD

-At the Frederick Center for Dentistry, our general dental care focuses on the prevention of dental problems and offers treatment for common concerns.
-Dr. Sahil Goyal, a trusted dentist in Frederick, MD, and our team of dental care professionals take a personalized approach to the maintenance of your oral health, screening for common concerns during all routine exams.
+At the Frederick Center for Dentistry, our general dental care focuses on preventing dental problems and treating common concerns.
+Dr. Sahil Goyal, Dr. Anshu Goyal, and Dr. Scott Bowersox are your trusted dentists in Frederick, MD.
+Our team of dental care professionals takes a personalized approach to maintaining your oral health, screening for common concerns at every routine exam.

 We can often find and diagnose the cause of developing dental problems during an exam.
 Then, during a consultation, we will create and explain a treatment plan that is tailored to your specific needs.
 We will take the time to discuss your concerns and appropriate treatment options during your visit.

-Remember to schedule biannual treatments in our Frederick, MD dental office so that we may be able to treat dental problems early.
-Preventative dental care is key to maintaining the best oral health for a lifetime.
+Remember to schedule biannual treatments at our Frederick dental office so we can treat dental problems early.
+Preventive dental care is key to maintaining the best oral health for a lifetime.

 General Dental Care in Frederick, MD

-The Importance of Preventative Dentistry in Frederick, MD
+The Importance of Preventive Dentistry in Frederick, MD

-Preventative dental care is the foundation of your oral health.
-This includes taking care of your teeth properly both at the dentist and in between dental visits.
+Preventive dental care is the foundation of your oral health.
+This includes taking proper care of your teeth, both at the dentist and in between dental visits.
 You should visit your dentist every six months for a dental cleaning and oral examination.
-At home, you should be brushing at least twice a day, and flossing at least once.
+At home, you should brush at least twice a day and floss at least once a day.
 Keeping up with preventative care is beneficial for the following reasons:

 • Preventing tooth decay and gum disease